iosonofabio/atlas_landmarks/README.md

-If you are automating data access, please use the [TSV table](https://github.com/iosonofabio/atlas_averages/raw/master/table.tsv).
-To get atlas subsamples, swap `averages` with `subsamples` in the data URL.
+Also see the [TSV table](https://github.com/iosonofabio/atlas_landmarks/raw/master/table.tsv).
+To get atlas subsamples, swap `averages` with `subsamples` in the data URLs below.

 ## Homo sapiens
 - Brain atlas by Darmanis et al. 2015